DongminWu/markdown_notebook/Notes/Kernel-Method-in-Machine-Learning/Kernel-Method-in-Machine-Learning.md

 #### Step 5: Tolerance of Non-separable data

-It is very common that the data set is not extreamely divided.
+It is very common that the data set is not extremely divided.
 For example:

 ![](./img/non-separable.png)